How Soon is Now?

 There is no true not-waiting, especially in a pandemic, anyway.
 What seems like fullness is just intimation filling, a prologue to complete dissolution.
 What I want—to not wait, to converge with you—is impossible.
 I want everything, all at once, every part of myself touching every part of you.
 An intimacy as absolute as this would only be violent, a rupture.
 It would consider your body as no more than a barrier.
 It would do more than ache; it would hurt.
 I have wanted to admit you into my privacy: I have craved feasts of deviance, trespass, and violation.
 And at times, I have wanted you to wrench me apart and enter into you until the only life I remember is your life, and the only word I remember is your name.

 But this isn't possible, and I don't really want it, anyway.
 If I were an embedded part of you, I would not be apart from you, and there would be no me in opposition to you, no ineffable you to elude me.
 So instead, I choose to endure and unfold with the joy I find in surrender, in flinging myself at everything I encounter with the brutality of adoration and devotion.
 I want to be in love with both the mystery and discovery of the world around me.
-It sure beats being in love with an idea.
+It sure beats being in love with a revenant who can only be reanimated through rituals of perpetual loss.

 For years, I used to walk around touching things that Melissa gave me because they, in turn, could possess me.
 Grief was a haunting.
 No-one can compete with a ghost—especially one that's stitched together from disillusionment and denial.
 I had burned an effigy of her words on my heart: I love you beyond the end of everything.
 And as long as she remained the fragmented standard by which I measured - anyone who came near me blistered.
 I believed I could endure my way into vindication; and there’s a tragic reality to realizing that I likely would be still attempting that if she were alive today.